JCSheeron/Neovim/ReadMe_X11Clipboard.md

 the X server which is stored in ~/.Xauthority file and with the correct value for DISPLAY environment variable.

+# Neovim Install Clipboard support

+- Run :checkhealth within NeoVim.
+If there is a error/warning about no clipboard support or no clipboard provider, there are several provider options, but two are xclip or xsel.
+Install xsel:

+	sudo apt-get install xsel

+Install xclip:

+sudo apt-get install xclip

+Need X11 Forwarding on server and client.
+**Server**
+In `/etc/ssh/sshd_config`
+`X11Forwarding yes`
+*Might* need `X11UseLocalhost no`

+**Client**
+In `/etc/ssh/ssh_config` or in `$HOME/.ssh/config`  need
+`ForwardX11 yes`

+Need to install xauth tool:
+`$ sudo apt install xauth`

-Steps to use SSH X11-Forwarding for sudo or su:
+# Steps to use SSH X11-Forwarding for sudo or su:

 1. Make sure you're already able to run graphical program via SSH X tunneling as normal user.